ErikGro/scc2324-erik-kacper-pedro/artillery-tests/README.md

   target: https://scc-backend-erikg.azurewebsites.net/rest
 ```

-- `artillery run house-load-test.yml`
+- `artillery run test-load-houses.yml`
-house-load-test.yml is used for a high load scenario, testing the impact of caching.
+test-load-houses.yml is used for a high load scenario, testing the impact of caching.

-- `artillery run all-endpoints.yml`
+- `artillery run test-all-endpoints.yml`
-all-endpoints.yml is used as and end to end test, testing all endpoints for moderate load.
+test-all-endpoints.yml is used as and end to end test, testing all endpoints for moderate load.
 Can be used for comparing the latencies for different endpoints.

+- post: ######### question&answers requests #########

+    - duration: 15
+      arrivalRate: 1 # new virtual users per second
+      rampTo: 3
+      name: Warm up phase
+    - duration: 30
+      arrivalRate: 5
+      name: Main test